Ezward/gps/index.md

 ### RTKLIB
+U-Center is a Windows GUI application; it is not suitable for running on our RaspberryPi or Jetson Nano, so we need another way to read corrections from our NTRIP server.
 RTKLIB is an open source software package written by Tomoji Takasu, that can use GNSS raw data to run real-time or post-processing solutions to accurately determine relative position using differential information from two receivers (RTK/PPK).
-This has way more capability than we will be using.
-We really only need one of it's command line utilities; str2str.  str2str can connect to an NTRIP server and then write the corrections to up to 3 outputs.
-I can convert formats if that is necessary; so it could take in RTCM2 corrections, but output RTCM3 corrections.
+RTKLIB has way more capability than we will be using.
+We really only need one of it's command line utilities; str2str (stream to stream).  str2str can connect to an NTRIP server and then write the corrections to up to 4 outputs.
+It can convert formats if that is necessary; so it could take in RTCM2 corrections, but output RTCM3 corrections.

 - http://www.rtklib.com/
 - [RTKLIB github](https://github.com/tomojitakasu/RTKLIB)